tablesmit/NRegFreeCom/README.md

  COM is good for native interop and easy IPC, but lacks clean coded way to do such interaction without deployment/compile time registry in .NET.

  Managed code is XCOPY on 32/64.
-Making native interlop also XCOPY by using pattern of deploying both versions of native libs and deciding in runtime, like OS libraries PInvokes work.
+This lib helps making native interlop also XCOPY by using pattern of deploying both versions of native libs and deciding in runtime, like OS libraries PInvokes work.
- Managed code have AppDomains with dll search and memory isolation, striving to do the same of native COM.

  This project contains samples and reusable patters of things above.

+ See *Notes* for project design and reasoning.

 ## Content
 * PInvokes used to work with native libraries and reg free COM objects
 * Sample how to load native library with module definition as assembly and providing it with managed COM services
+* Helpers to work with native and COM threading
-* Sample of native library implementing managed COM interface searched and  instatiated by managed code using manifest
+* Sample of native library implementing managed COM interface searched and  instantiated by managed code using manifest
-* Managed out of process COM server which uses Running Object Table to broadcast it instance (zero Windows Registy info)
+* Managed out of process COM server which uses Running Object Table to broadcast it instance (zero Windows Registry info)
 * Managed out of process COM server which does registration at start and unregisters when closing
 * Working with native library dependencies and resources